 Causes of Pressure Ulcers in Spinal Cord Injury Patients

-Impaired motor control and loss of sensation are the leading reasons why individuals with spinal cord injuries develop pressure ulcers.
+Impaired sensation is the leading reason why individuals with spinal cord injuries develop pressure ulcers.
 Prior to injury, people typically get the urge to move or shift positions after sitting or lying down for a long time.

 Because spinal cord injury disrupts communication between the brain and body, the sensory signals that indicate there is too much prolonged pressure on a specific part of the body are not received by the brain.